Risk-Aware Aerocapture Guidance Through a Probabilistic Indicator Function: PAG: Probabilistic Indicator Function Predictor-Corrector Aerocapture Guidance Algorithm

-To demonstrate how \piPAG algorithm can save failed FNPAG trajectories, the performance of FNPAG and \piPAG is compared for a single near-escape scenario.
-The perturbations for this specific scenario are shown in \cref{tab:example_conditions}, and a GRAM profile generated using the parameters described in \cref{sec:problem} is used.
-When using FNPAG, these initial conditions result in an escape trajectory; however, \piPAG is able to correct the trajectory and achieve a successful capture.
+To demonstrate how the \piPAG algorithm can save otherwise failed \eFNPAG trajectories, the performance of \eFNPAG and \piPAG was compared for a single near-escape scenario.
+The initial condition and vehicle parameters for this specific scenario are shown in \cref{tab:example_conditions}, and the truth atmosphere model was a GRAM profile with a density perturbation scale of \texttt{dp} = 1.5.
+When using \eFNPAG, these initial conditions resulted in an escape trajectory; however, \piPAG was able to correct the trajectory and achieve a successful capture.
+The \piPAG parameters used for this scenario were $\epsilon_F = 1.0 \times 10^{-5}$, $\sigma' = 30^\circ$, and $\tau = 50$ s (see \cref{sec:pipag_tuning} for details on selection).

-\cref{fig:latent_space_escape} shows the trajectory evolution in the latent space, cluster membership probabilities, and bank angle commands for both FNPAG and $\pi$PAG.
-The \piPAG parameters used for this scenario are $\epsilon_C = 0.975$, $\epsilon_F = 0.025$, $\sigma' = 40^\circ$, and $\tau = 40$ s.
-The \piPAG bank angle commands are colored based on whether a correction is applied: red indicates corrected commands, while yellow indicates uncorrected commands, corresponding to high capture probability.
-Initially, the trajectory has a high escape probability and is near the escape cluster in latent space.
-As the guidance applies corrective bank angles (shown in red), the escape probability decreases while the capture probability increases.
-Compared to FNPAG, \piPAG commands a bank angle magnitude closer to 180$^\circ$, flying more lift-down and resulting in a successful capture.
-This outcome is reflected in the terminal position in latent space, which lies near one of the capture clusters.
+\cref{fig:latent_space_escape} shows the trajectory evolution in the latent space, cluster membership probabilities, bank angle magnitudes, and onboard and truth predicted apoapsis for both \eFNPAG and $\pi$PAG.
+The \piPAG bank angle commands are colored based on whether a correction is applied: dark pink indicates corrected commands---corresponding to high failure probability---while light pink indicates uncorrected commands---corresponding to high capture probability.
+Initially, the trajectory has a high escape probability and is near the escape clusters in latent space.
+As the guidance applies corrective bank angles (shown in dark pink), the escape probability decreases while the capture probability increases.
+Compared to $\varepsilon$FNPAG, \piPAG commands a bank angle magnitude closer to 180$^\circ$ early in the trajectory, flying more lift-down and resulting in a successful capture.
+This outcome is reflected in the terminal position in latent space, which lies in one of the capture clusters.

+Because the indicator function predicted that this scenario was likely to escape, the \piPAG algorithm was able to correct the trajectory and achieve a successful capture, even as the onboard guidance model did not account for true environment dispersions.
+This can be seen in the apoapsis altitude plot in \cref{fig:single_example_perf}: midway through the guided portion of the trajectory (approximately 300-350 seconds), there is disagreement between the truth and onboard predicted apoapsis for $\varepsilon$FNPAG.
+The onboard model (light green line) predicts a positive apoapsis radius, while the truth model (dark green dashed line) shows a negative apoapsis radius, indicating escape.
+During this period, \eFNPAG did not command full lift-down, and even this small region of partial lift-up resulted in an escaped trajectory.
+During the same time period, the truth and onboard models for \piPAG agreed that the trajectory had successfully captured.